 ***UPDATE: Due to COVID-19, Thea Foundation has decided to cancel the April Art Department.
 Stay tuned for details regarding our 2020 Art Department series.

-The next installment of the Art Department, a quarterly exhibition series hosted by Thea Foundation, will feature the work of Justin Bryant in an exhibition titled "Myriad Subtleties."
-The exhibition will be up November 1 through November 26 in the Thea Foundation gallery, and a reception will be held Friday, November 1, 2019, from 6:30 to 9:00 p.m. at Thea Foundation, $20 at the door covers heavy hors d’oeuvres by Ben E. Keith, an open beer and wine bar, and the chance to win free tickets to Thea’s next Art Department.
+The next installment of the Art Department, a quarterly exhibition series hosted by Thea Foundation, will feature our first-ever collaborative exhibition by artists Hannah Genevieve Lawrence and Chris Swasta.
+The exhibition, titled Limbs and Strands, will be up April 3 through April 30 in the Thea Foundation gallery, and a reception will be held Friday, April 3, from 6:30 to 9:00 p.m. at Thea Foundation. $20 at the door covers heavy hors d’oeuvres by Ben E. Keith Foods and an open beer and wine bar, including beer and specialty water by our 2020 Art Department season sponsors, Lost Forty Brewing and Mountain Valley Spring Water.
+Guests will also be given the chance to win free art by our featured artists and tickets to Thea’s next Art Department opening in September.

-For the opening reception, all items will be available for purchase, and Bryant will be present to discuss his work and inspirations.
+The Limbs and Strands exhibition will be divided into three parts: Lawrence’s macramé, Swasta's pottery, and the collaboration of their two mediums.
+Plants sponsored by Plantation Services will also be featured in this special exhibition.
+For the opening reception, all items will be available for purchase, and both artists will be present to discuss their work and inspirations.

 Note: The April 3 opening reception for Limbs and Strands will be 21+ and guests should be prepared to show their identification prior to entry.
 Thea Foundation is located at 401 Main Street in North Little Rock.
 Gallery hours are M - F, 9 a.m. - 12 p.m., 1 - 5 p.m.